diskoverdata/diskover-docs/source_files/user_file_actions.md

 #### [🍿 Watch Quick Tips | Indexing and Live View](https://vimeo.com/767272643)

-This feauture allows you to view the content of a live directory(ies), lists the content so you can search and pro-actively copy paths.
-This feature only works for on-premise storage at the moment and is not avaiable for cloud storage.
+This feature allows you to view the content of a live directory(ies), and lists the content so you can search and pro-actively copy paths.
+This feature only works for on-premise storage and is not available for cloud storage at the moment.

 The typical use case is when you are not finding a file/directory in the indexed volumes within Diskover, you can access live directories and see if the files you are waiting to be onboarded will be available during the next indexing, as well as pro-actively copy paths.